-A new San Francisco tech start up called Rainforest Connection is using discarded smartphones and the help of indigenous Brazilians to stop illegal logging.
+A new San Francisco tech start up called Rainforest Connection is using discarded smartphones and the help of indigenous Brazilians to stop illicit logging.
 Discarded smartphones are transformed into solar powered listening devices that can recognize the sounds of chainsaws and trucks and send alerts to rangers and officials.

 Vasco M. van Roosmalen, who is running the training program, says that this new start-up is especially promising for combining technology with, “the on-the-ground presence and determination of local indigenous groups serving as guardians of their traditional lands.”
-This combination of real time monitoring and local vigilance will hopefully be an effective combination in stopping rampant illegal logging.
+This combination of real time monitoring and local vigilance will hopefully be an effective combination in stopping rampant illicit logging.